RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-07-10-faqs-for-upgrading-r.md

 ### What if I don't use R Studio as my default environment for R?

-We recommend that you read the documentation for your chosen text editor.
-If you cannot find an appropriate method, then we recommend starting the update process by deleting your older version of your base R files before downloading and installing version 4.4.0.
+We recommend that you read the documentation for your operating system / chosen operating system package manager (if applicable).
+If you cannot find an appropriate method, then we recommend starting the update process by either uninstalling the older version of base R or (less preferable) manually deleting the base R files before downloading and installing version >= 4.4.0.
+The FAQs linked to from [https://cloud.r-project.org/](https://cloud.r-project.org/) may also be useful.

 ## General advice

 1. Use trusted sources
-    * Use packages from a reputable source with a history of well maintained packages.
+    * Use packages from a reputable source with a history of well-maintained packages.
+    * Use only serialised (`.Rds` / `.Rdx`) objects from trusted sources; be very wary of such files shared openly on the internet.
 1. Regular updates
     * Keep your R environment and packages up-to-date with the latest security patches.
 1. Data minimisation